Passport to Destiny: Plot

 Ella gets herself hired as a cleaner in the Reich Chancellery when she convinces Lieutenant Bosch that she is deaf and dumb.
 Luckily for her, she sees Bosch's reflection when her back is turned to him and shows no reaction when he shoots his pistol to test her.
 She is working in Sturmfuehrer Dietrich's office when a British traitor, Herr Joyce or "Lord Haw" (based on William Joyce, "Lord Haw-Haw"), comes to complain about his treatment.
 Dietrich is unconcerned, as Joyce's usefulness is rapidly diminishing.
-On his way out, Joyce slips on a bar of soap Ella has carefully placed.
+On his way out, Joyce slips on a bar of soap Ella has purposely placed.
 Ella also overhears that Grete is being held in Moabit Prison.

 When Franz tries to see Dietrich, Ella writes the message "Grete Mobit" on the floor.
 Noticing Ella's brush says "Champion: Made in England", Franz later hears the supposedly deaf and dumb woman singing in English, and realizes Ella is not who she seems.
 Outside, she lends him her Magic Eye to rescue Grete.
 Franz is able to have Greta released, but it is actually a ploy by Dietrich; he has the couple followed in hopes they will lead him to other members of the German Resistance.

 Inside Hitler's private office, Ella rehearses what she will say to him, but Dietrich is eavesdropping on the intercom.
 Lord Haw enters and begs Ella to help him escape from Germany.
 Both are arrested, as are Frederick, Franz and Grete.
 After Dietrich gives Ella back the eye, the Royal Air Force bombs the Chancellery.
 Frederick is killed, but Ella, Franz and Grete take advantage of the confusion to escape to an airfield, where Franz steals a bomber.
 They fly to England and land by parachute.

 Feted as a heroine, Ella shows a reporter her husband's chest where she found the amulet, but discovers many more in a box labeled as souvenirs of a glass blowers' exhibition.